ACH Universal enables you to notify your customers, employees and vendors of ACH transactions.

 If consolidating your records, or using QuickBooks, easily include one consolidated email to each customer, employee or vendor.
 [NOTE: QuickBooks Online does not allow the consolidation of transactions in email.]

 --Send by Outlook, any SMTP server, or our hosted email

 Setting Up Email Notifications

 From the Home tab select Email > Email Setup.

-The Welcome screen covers basic concepts and reminds users that they will need ACH Universal Corporate or Processor level editions.
+The Welcome screen covers basic concepts and reminds users that they will need ACH Universal Corporate or Advanced (Processor) level editions.